BernatRosello/netcode-transport-nearby-connections-sample/README.md

 ## System Requirements

-This sample project has been tested and verified for peer-to-peer communication using MultipeerConnectivity across the following platforms:
+This sample project has been tested and verified for peer-to-peer communication using NearbyConnections across the following platforms:
 - iOS 18.0
 - visionOS 2.0
 - macOS 15.0